erdogant/d3heatmap/README.md

 * The **aim** of d3heatmap is to create interactive heatmaps that can be used stand-alone and being visual attractive.
 * This library does not require any additional installation of javascript, or downloads or setting paths to your systems environments.
 You just need python and pip install this library.
 There are two main functions to create a heatmap and there are some differences between the two.
 Read below for more details.
 Have fun!

 ## This library is since 18-01-2023 fully implemented in [D3Blocks](https://d3blocks.github.io/d3blocks/pages/html/Heatmap.html).
-This repo will be froozen at this version.
+This repo will be froozen at v0.2.3.
 Please use the heatmap in D3Blocks!

 ### Functionalities